vasgaowei/pytorch_MELM/README.md

   ```
 # Download the pre-trained ImageNet models
   Downliad the pre-trained ImageNet models from https://drive.google.com/drive/folders/0B1_fAEgxdnvJSmF3YUlZcHFqWTQ
-  and put in in the data/imagenet_weights and rename it vgg16.pth.
+  or download from  https://drive.google.com/drive/folders/1FV6ZOHOxLMQjE4ujTNOObI7lN8USH0v_?usp=sharing and put in in the     data/imagenet_weights and rename it vgg16.pth.
 The folder has the following form.
   ```
   $ data/imagenet_weights/vgg16.pth
   $ data/imagenet_weights/res50.pth